CosmWasm/docs-deprecated/dev-academy/basics/04-environment.md

 ## Export wasmd Parameters {#export-wasmd-parameters}

-`wasmd` client requries setup for interacting with different testnets.
+`wasmd` client requires setup for interacting with different testnets.
 Each testnet has its own endpoints and system parameters.

 Best way to configure `wasmd` is by setting up environment variables below: